rudyberends/lox-audioserver/README.md

 1. **Add the Audio Server in Loxone Config** – You start with two stereo outputs.
 Right-click an output and choose **Split** if you want additional zones; Loxone will expose four mono outputs (the signal remains whatever your backend produces).
 Set the Audio Server parameters:
-   - `IP` → the address of the machine/container running this proxy.
+   - `IP` → the address of the machine/container running this lox-audioserver.
    - `SerialNumber` → `50:4F:94:FF:1B:B3` (expected hardware ID).
    Drag each output into your project to create Player blocks.
 2. **Collect Player IDs** – Each Player block shows a `Player-ID`.
 Note these numbers; you will map them to backends in the admin UI.
 3. **Deploy to the Miniserver** – After saving the project, reboot the Miniserver so the new Audio Server configuration is persisted.
-Once it’s back online, the Loxone config is available at `http://<MINISERVER_IP>/dev/fsget/prog/Music.json`; the proxy downloads this file during startup to understand the Audio Server layout. **If either the IP or SerialNumber differs from the values above, this file will not populate and pairing will fail.** Initially the icon will show *“not fully configured”* until the pairing process has completed.
+Once it’s back online, the Loxone config is available at `http://<MINISERVER_IP>/dev/fsget/prog/Music.json`; the lox-audioserver downloads this file during startup to understand the Audio Server layout. **If either the IP or SerialNumber differs from the values above, this file will not populate and pairing will fail.** Initially the icon will show *“not fully configured”* until the pairing process has completed.
-4. **Configure the proxy** – Open the admin UI at `http://<proxy-ip>:7091/admin` and enter the Miniserver credentials.
-Use the **Pair & Save** button to fetch `Music.json`.
+4. **Configure the lox-audioserver** – Open the admin UI at `http://<lox-audioserver-ip>:7091/admin` and enter the Miniserver credentials.
+Use the **Pair** button to pair with the MiniServer`.
 Once paired, assign each Player ID to a backend:
-   - `BackendMusicAssistant` – feature-rich integration with Music Assistant (radio, playlists, library browsing, metadata).
+   - `BackendMusicAssistant` – control Music Assistant players.
 Requires a Music Assistant Player ID per zone.
    - `BackendBeolink` – control Bang & Olufsen devices via Beolink notifications/API (one device
      per zone).
    - `BackendSonos` / `BackendExample` – sample implementations illustrating how to integrate